psg-titech/IIST_proof/Agda/README.lagda.md

 ```
 An ST `st` is an *Inverse* IST (IIST) of another ST `st'`, when `st'` outputs `ys` for some `xs`, `st` recovers a prefix of `xs` from `ys`.
 Specifically, `st` is a *d-Inverse* IST (d-IIST) of `st'`, if `st` can always recover the original input of `st'` except for the last `d` elements.
 The notion of inverse here is a relaxed version of the usual inverse.
+We believe this is unique to IISTs.
 ```agda
 _IsIISTOf_ : ST X Y → ST Y X → Set
 st' IsIISTOf st = ∀ {xs ys}